kubeflow/website/content/docs/components/hyperparameter-tuning/experiment.md

 To create a hyperparameter tuning or NAS experiment in Katib, you define the experiment in a YAML configuration file.
-The YAML file defines the range of potential values (the feasible space) for the paramaters that you want to optimize, the objective metric to use when determining optimal values, the search algorithm to use during optimization, and other configurations.
+The YAML file defines the range of potential values (the search space) for the paramaters that you want to optimize, the objective metric to use when determining optimal values, the search algorithm to use during optimization, and other configurations.